-In working with our clients, we’ve used the following four-point plan to break down their CTA usage and identify optimization opportunities.
-We’ll walk through each step, but first, let’s do some…
+In working with our clients, we’ve used the following 4-point plan to break down their CTA usage and identify optimization opportunities.
+We’ll walk through each step, but first let’s do some…

 To fuel your analysis, you’ll need to collect CTA phrases from your campaigns.
 However, just as when creating effective internal benchmarks, you’ll want to make sure that you’re comparing apples to apples to the best of your ability.
 To do that, you’ll want to control for seasonality, campaign type, and CTA type.